pgailinas/videoqa-representation-comparison/docs/05_Generate_CLIP_Text_Representations.md

 ## Purpose

-This notebook generates reusable shared CLIP text representations for NExT-QA questions and multiple-choice answer options.
-These normalized semantic representations provide the common `clip_text` representation source used by both representation-based VideoQA methods.
+This notebook generates reusable shared CLIP text representations for NExT-QA question–answer candidates.
+These normalized semantic representations provide the common `clip_text` representation source used by the representation-based VideoQA methods.

+For each NExT-QA annotation record, the notebook constructs five combined question–answer text inputs—one for each multiple-choice candidate answer.
+Each combined text input is encoded as a normalized 512-dimensional CLIP representation.

 The generated `clip_text` artifacts are shared across the CLIP representation method and the self-supervised autoencoder representation method.
-Both methods combine these shared text representations with their respective video representations using the common Fusion MLP classifier implemented in Notebook 07.
+Notebook 07 combines these shared question–answer candidate representations with the selected video representation source using the configured representation-based VideoQA method.

 ## Inputs